diadba/M.S.-Data-Analytics/D213 - Advanced Data Analytics/README.md

 Course Overview:

-Data Mining I expands predictive modeling into nonlinear dimensions, enhancing the capabilities and effectiveness of the data analytics lifecycle.
-In this course, learners implement supervised models - specifically classification and prediction data mining models - to unearth relationships among variables that are not apparent with more surface-level techniques.
-The course provides frameworks for assessing models' sensitivity and specificity.
+Advanced Data Analytics prepares students for career-long growth in steadily advancing tools and techniques and provides emerging concepts in data analysis.
+This course hones the mental and theoretical flexibility that will be required of analysts in the coming decades while grounding their approach firmly in ethical and organizational-need-focused practice.
+Topics include machine learning, neural networks, randomness, and unconventional data sources.
 <br/><br />

 Course Competencies:

-- 4030.5.1: Classification Data Mining Models.
+- 4030.7.1: Constructing Neural Networks.
-	- The graduate applies observations to appropriate classes and categories using classification models.
+	- The graduate builds neural networks in the context of machine-learning modeling.

-- 4030.5.2: Predictive Data Mining Models.
+- 4030.5.2: Time Series Analysis.
-	- The graduate implements prediction data mining models to find hard-to-spot relationships among variables.
+	- The graduate applies time series models in generating forecasts.

-- 4030.5.3: Data Mining Model Performance.
+- 4030.5.3: Natural Language Processing.
-	- The graduate evaluates data mining model performance for precision, accuracy, and model comparison.
+	- The graduate extracts insights from text data using effective and appropriate natural language processing (NLP) models.
 <br /><br />

 Passing Metric:
 This course was satisfied by submission of a perfomance assessment.
-The submission files can be found in the '*Course Materials*', '*Task 1 - Classification Analysis*', and '*Task 2 - Predictive Analysis*' subrepositories.
+The submission files can be found in the '*Course Materials*', '*Task 1 - Time Series Modeling*', and '*Task 2 - Sentiment Analysis Using Neural Networks*' subrepositories.
 <br /><br />

 Transfer Note: